 Wow…what a crazy day today.
 Lots to learn and see.
 Anyways I’ve been waiting to write to you all day to thank you for an amazing experience yesterday at the Park shooting with you.
 Thanks for your time and for sharing your knowledge.
 I enjoyed the workshop and in looking forward to next year already.”
 Regards, Maria “Cary” Lozano

 PPA State and District Affiliate Imaging Juror

 Bob is PPA Approved Juror.
-In addition to judging in Colorado, New Mexico, New Jersey Florida, Montana, North Carolina, Tennessee, Florida and Arizona, I served at the PPA International Competition 2012 and 2015 and judged at Western States District in 2013 and North Central in 2015.
+In addition to judging in Colorado, New Mexico, New Jersey Florida, Montana, North Carolina, Tennessee, Florida and Arizona, I served at the PPA International Competition 2012, 2015, 2017 and judged at Western States District in 2013 and North Central in 2015.

 “I have observed Bob judge print competitions numerous times over the years, and in each instance it was obvious through his insightful critiques his strong dedication to the craft, Bob has a way of motivating the image-maker through his comments without a denigrating tone.
 I have also seen Bob listen carefully to his peers on the judging panel and clearly defend his evaluation of an image, while at the same time remaining open to adjusting his score where it was warranted.
 Bob’s articulate voice, professionalism, experience and true love for photography and teaching makes him stand out as a talented and respected judge.”
 Bob Zimmerlich – M.Photog., CPP